Educational Talent Search

 - Become active and involved in learning.
 Making a learning situation active requires that you actually process what you are hearing or reading.
 Put it into your own words to make the material meaningful to you.

 - Identify your preferred learning style; different people learn differently.
 Dunn’s classification of learning styles is visual, auditory, kinesthetic and tactile.
-For more information on your style, contact your TS counselor.
+For more information on your style, contact your ETS counselor.

 Talent Search is located on the 2nd floor of the Academy Building.
 No appointment is necessary.